 There is a lot of hype around affiliate marketing – different marketers and bloggers use different strategies to get more sales and eventually make more money.

-I’ll shed some light on the important factors of affiliate marketing, which will help you understand and implement your blog monetization strategy.
+I’ll shed some light on the important factors of referral marketing, which will help you understand and implement your blog monetization strategy.

 Here are five important factors of affiliate marketing: